 The course builds on knowledge, understanding and skills established in Key Stage 3 Physical Education.
 It will give you exciting opportunities to be involved in a number of different physical activities, promoting an active and healthy lifestyle.

-The course comprises of two sections: Practical and Theory.
+The course is comprised of two sections: Practical and Theory.
 Practical makes up 40% of your mark and Theory makes up 60%.
 This has changed considerably from previous GCSEs and the course is now far more academic in structure.

 You will be assessed in Practical only as a performer.
 Assessment includes a judgement out of 10 for your skill level and a judgement out of 15 for your performance in a game or composition.